ghacks Technology News

 Male or Female?
 Your Browser’s History Might Tell

-A website should not be able to read the the history of websites that a user visited previously.
+A website should not be able to read the the history of websites that a visitor to the site has visited previously in the web browser.
 An ingenious CSS hack and some spicy Javascript is however enough to use a trial and error method to find out if a user has been to specific websites.
+The method takes into account that visited websites are displayed different in the browser which makes them identifiable by scripts

-Some webmasters use this method to display the social bookmarking and news batches of websites that their visitors have been through which is very effective in gaining popularity on those websites.
+Some webmasters use this method to display the social bookmarking and news batches of websites that their visitors have been on which is very effective in gaining popularity on those websites.

 Mine turned out 50/50 because I don’t use the history at all.
 Good luck and let me know what the script thinks about your gender..